-The Board of Directors of The National Concert Band of America (a 501c3 organization) consists of nine members elected from the general membership of the band, and two ex-efficio members with full voting status.
+The Board of Directors of The National Concert Band of America (a 501c3 organization) consists of nine members elected from the general membership of the band who have full voting status, and two ex-efficio members.
 The nine elected members serve three-year terms, with three members elected each year.
 These elected members may not serve more than two consecutive three-year terms, yet can be elected again after at least a one-year absence from the Board.
 The Musical Director and Associate Conductor are ex-efficio members of the Board.

 President: Rob Ross, Tuba

 Vice President: Bruce Gittinger, Cornet

 Member-at-Large: Gary Moore, Cornet